 After dinner we hung up hats, mittens, boot liners and clothes to dry out in the tent while we played pitch.
 Len caught on quickly and was a proficient pitch player after three consecutive nights of playing pitch.
 Before bed we ‘strawed’ the dogs by breaking open two bales of straw and shaking out a section for each dog to have as a bed.
 Even more than food and water the dogs seemed grateful for their straw beds.
 They would scratch their straw around to suit their purposes and settled in to rest comfortably.

 During the night Jamie would awaken 2 or 3 times to replenish the stoves and at least once during the night he would check on the dogs to ensure they were staying warm.
 With temperatures projected to be -18F he checked the huddled dogs by sliding a hand along their belly to check for cold spots.
-Dogs were huddled because the only things offering them comfort, even if there were any, were the rolled leather collars for dogs, and cold would be brought into the tent to warm up.
-Fortunately none of the dogs required warming up.
+Dogs that were huddled and cold would be brought into the tent to warm up.
+Fortunately none of the dogs required warming up..

 Our 1st night we ended up sharing the large South campsite with a small group doing an overnight trip.
 They stayed in a large tent while we split our group between two smaller tents; Matt, Mark, Chris and Jamie in the heated, ‘cooking’ tent and Skip, Len and Jim in the other unheated tent.
 The tents had a raised plywood sleeping platforms; on top of that we put ensolite sleeping pads and our own sleeping systems.